AmberLJC/FLsystem-paper/README.md

 # Awesome Federated Computation Systems Papers

-A curated list of **FL systems**-related academic papers, articles, tutorials, slides and projects.
+A curated list of **FL system**-related academic papers, articles, tutorials, slides and projects.
 Star this repository, and then you can keep abreast of the latest developments of this booming research field.

 Papers with 🎓 have been peer-reviewed and presented in academic conferences.